Gui-Yom/anscapes/README.md

 Allow easy conversion from image to colored ansi.
 Warning !
 This is stolen from [https://github.com/fenwick67/term-px](https://github.com/fenwick67/term-px), a nice JS lib made by [Drew Harwell](https://github.com/fenwick67).
-I translated his code from JS to Java fur use into one of my projects.
+I translated his code from JS to Java for use into one of my projects.